ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Create Integration**.
 1. Click **Sauce Labs** to go to saucelabs.com and view the test activity for the toolchain.

- **Tip:** If you added a Sauce Labs test job to the {{site.data.keyword.deliverypipeline}}, you can select the service instance.
+ If you added a Sauce Labs test job to the {{site.data.keyword.deliverypipeline}}, you can select the service instance.
 For instructions to configure a test job in your pipeline, see the [Configuring a Sauce Labs test job in your pipeline](#config_saucelabs) section.
+ {: tip}

 ### Learn more about Sauce Labs